-- 8.2.1.1 The arrangement of streets in a subdivision shall either: - Provide for the continuation of existing streets in surrounding greas, or - ii.
-Conform to an adopted development plan that demonstrates, due to topographical or other condition, the impracticality of such extension to adjacent properties. - 8.2.1.2 Where a proposed residential subdivision abuts or contains an existing or proposed arterial street, the Site Plan Review Committee may require that the streets or lots be designed in such a way as to provide adequate protection of residential properties. - 8.2.1.3 Where a proposed subdivision abuts or contains a railroad, freeway, or limited or controlled access highway right-of-way, parallel frontage roads may be required.
+8.2.1.1 The arrangement of streets in a subdivision shall either:

+- Provide for the continuation of existing streets in surrounding areas where desirable and feasible, or - ii.
+Conform to an adopted development plan that demonstrates, due to topographical or other condition, the impracticality of such extension to adjacent properties. - 8.2.1.2 Where a proposed residential subdivision abuts or contains an existing or proposed arterial street, the Site Design and Review Committee may require that the streets or lots be designed in such a way as to provide adequate protection of residential properties. - 8.2.1.3 Where a proposed subdivision abuts or contains a railroad, freeway, or limited or controlled access highway right-of-way, parallel frontage roads may be required.